godzilla-reject/Mage-Metal_Backup/Character Creation Playtest 1 Packet.md

 >[!column]- ***Path of the Rune-Scribed***
 >> [!metadata] *Trained Perk: Bound in Ink*
 >> *When you become Trained in this School, you gain the following benefits.*
 >> You can cast spells by drawing their spoken components in ink instead.
-Any spell you cast with the [[Vocal]] trait is cast as if affected by the *Silent Spell* spell-shape, but this is *not* a spell-shaping effect.
+Any spell you cast with the [[Vocal]] trait is cast as if affected by the *Silent Spell* spellform, but this is *not* a spellform effect.
 Additionally, your grimoire is the canvas of your skin; any spell you learn becomes tattooed onto your skin, and your prepared spells' tattoos glow with a faint ebb and glow.
 >
 >> [!metadata] *Expertise Perk: Ink Duelist*
 >> *When you become an Expert in this School, you gain the following benefits.*